Golfer’s Elbow Medial epicondylitis

 Danielle R. Steilen-Matias, MMS, PA-C

 Medial epicondylitis or “Golfer’s elbow” is a form of tendonitis, affecting the tendons, which are the ends of muscles that attach to bone.
-The medical name, medial epicondylitis, comes from the names of the bony prominences where the tendons insert, and where the painful inflammation occurs.
+The medical name, medial epicondylitis, comes from the names of the bony prominences where the tendons insert at the bone and where the painful inflammation occurs.

-Doctors in France writing in the medical literature give a good summation of this problem:
+Doctors in France writing in the medical literature give a good summation of the problem of diagnosis and treatment of this elbow pain:(1)

 - The diagnosis is primarily made by a doctor during an examination.
 Additional tests such as X-ray or MRI are indicated when the doctor cannot isolate medial epicondylitis as the problem and is searching for differential diagnoses.